-This post was updated January 2, 2020, with new event listings and pricing updates.
+This post was updated March 3, 2020, with new event details and pricing updates.

 When it comes to industry events for software developers, new highlights are always popping up on an already-packed year-round schedule.
 How’s an engineer to know which hackathons to hit and which buzzword-bingofests to miss?

 To help you plan your travels in the months ahead, here’s our comprehensive, chronological, regularly updated (and just slightly opinionated) list of the most awesome events for software developers and engineers around the world.

 Like its New York-based sibling event, the UK version of QCon aims its programming clearly at front-line development practitioners.
 QCon vows to continue delivering content geared towards “Bleeding-edge for the Enterprise,” and to prioritize “engineers over evangelists, practitioners over coaches, and team leads over consultants.”
 Intrigued?
 Check out this persuasive video, Why People Come Back to QCon London.

 Looking for a crash course in the Internet of Things (IoT) and the technology revolution it triggered?
 Get yourself to the Olympia Grand in London, where the IoT Tech Expo will connect thousands of attendees with more than 300 exhibitors and a conference program featuring 21 topic tracks and over 500 speakers.
 With track titles such as Smart Energy & Cities, Developing for the IoT, Connected Industry, Connected Transportation, IoT Innovations & Technologies, Connected Enterprise and Privacy & Smart Buildings and Infrastructure, you may be overwhelmed, but you’re unlikely to be bored.